Approximate Regions of Attraction in Learning with Decision-Dependent Distributions: INTRODUCTION

 These results allow us to identify the regions of attraction for various steady-state outcomes.
 As observed in~\citet{Miller:2021te}, these various outcomes can be interpreted as different echo chambers: essentially the decision variable $x$ can act as a sort of self-fulfilling prophecy.\footnote{It is worth noting that we take a slightly different interpretation of an `echo chamber' in this paper.
 In~\citet{Miller:2021te}, the echo chambers are defined as performatively stable points.
 In this paper, we consider the regions near each locally performatively optimal point as an echo chamber.
 As we will discuss in Section~\ref{sec:example}, we are interested in settings where there may be many local performative risk minimizers that attract learning methods depending on initialization.} In settings with multiple echo chambers, we consider the question of which echo chamber will come to dominate, based on the initialization of the learner.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:background}, we discuss the related literature.
-In Section~\ref{sec:model}, we introduce the problem statement and the mathematical concepts used for our results, and provide a motivating example in Section~\ref{sec:example}.
+In Section~\ref{sec:model}, we introduce the problem statement and the mathematical concepts used for our results, and provide motivating examples in Section~\ref{sec:example}.
 In Section~\ref{sec:analysis_prm}, we analyze the gradient flow associated with performative risk minimization, and in Section~\ref{sec:analysis_RGD}, we analyze the flows associated with repeated risk minimization.
-We demonstrate numerical results in Section~\ref{sec:num_results}, and provide closing remarks in Section~\ref{sec:conclusion}.
+We demonstrate numerical results in Appendix~\ref{sec:num_results}, and provide closing remarks in Section~\ref{sec:conclusion}.

-\section{Background}
+\section{BACKGROUND}

 There has been a great deal of interest in studying decision-dependent distributions.
 In the context of operations research, this has been studied under either the name decision-dependent uncertainty or endogenous uncertainty.
 In~\citet{Jonsbraten:1998wc},~\citet{Jonsbraten:1998wk}, and~\citet{Goel:2004wb}, the authors considered oil field optimization, with a framework that captures how information revelation can be affected by one's decisions.
 In~\citet{Peeta:2010tb}, the authors consider infrastructure investment, and how investments can affect the future likelihood of disasters.
 For a taxonomy of the work in the operations research community, we refer the reader to~\citet{Hellemo:2018tf}.